josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 | 100     | 869.33  | 1587.8  | 3562.0  |
 | 200     | 1983.95 | 3258.23 | 8347.38 |

-It's worth noting that the PostgreSQL database is small — around 200 MB.
+It's worth noting that the PostgreSQL database is small — every year we add about 100 MB of data.
 But that's exactly the data that matters for the app and our users.

 ## Next steps